PayFabric/Business-Central/Codeunits.md

       *SalesInvHeader: Record "Sales Invoice Header"*

       The posted sales invoice table object contains only one invoice record.
+      The number of invoices in the SalesInvHeader is equal to 1.

       *TemplateName:  Code[200]*

       The name of payment request template.
-If empty, use default template
+If empty, use "Single" template type

       *Email: Text[250]*

-      The email address
+      The email address.
+If empty, use posted sales invoice's email address

       *AdditionalEmails: Text[2048]*

-      The additional email addresses
+      The additional email addresses.
+If empty, use posted sales invoice's additional emails

       *pErrorMsg:  Text*

       A field used to store error messages.

+    * #### Return Value
+      Success: `True`, Failed: `False`

     * #### Example